mvestola/hsy-vesipostit/README.md

 ## License

-Creative Commons Attribution 4.0 International
+**CC BY 4.0** (Creative Commons Attribution 4.0 International)

-This licence was chosen since that is the licence of the original HSY data
+This licence was chosen since that is the licence of the original HSY data.
+Note that **CC BY 4.0** license is not directly compatible with OpenStreetMap which uses ODbL license.
+HSY permision is pending for obtaining the necessary waivers.

+Any other code in this repository other than HSY water post GPS location and address data can be freely used by providing link to this page.